-The purpose of the Tompkins Cortland Community College ("TC3") Copyright Compliance Policy: Library and Classroom, is to provide a summary of U.S. copyright law as it relates to the use of text-based copyright-protected works in the library and classrooms at TC3, and to provide guidelines and procedures for obtaining copyright permission to use these works.
-U.S. copyright law contains many gray areas, and the goal of this policy is to provide TC3 administrators, faculty, librarians, students, employees, and others with a standard approach for addressing complex copyright issues.
+The purpose of the Tompkins Cortland Community College Copyright Compliance Policy: Library and Classroom, is to provide a summary of U.S. copyright law as it relates to the use of text-based copyright-protected works in the library and classrooms at Tompkins Cortland, and to provide guidelines and procedures for obtaining copyright permission to use these works.
+U.S. copyright law contains many gray areas, and the goal of this policy is to provide the College's administrators, faculty, librarians, students, employees, and others with a standard approach for addressing complex copyright issues.
 This policy covers classroom issues such as photocopying, online and distance education, and coursepacks.
 It also covers library uses for print and electronic reserves, ILL and document delivery.
-Other TC3 copyright and intellectual property policies may complement this policy by providing guidance on copyright issues beyond text-based materials used in the classroom and library.
+Other Tompkins Cortland copyright and intellectual property policies may complement this policy by providing guidance on copyright issues beyond text-based materials used in the classroom and library.

 This policy provides practical advice and procedures on copyright-related matters; however, it is not a substitute for legal advice, and proper legal advice should be obtained when necessary.
 Copyright Officer Gregg Kiehl may be able to assist you with any questions you may have (607-844-8222 x4354).